QianXu1998/adv-net2021/README.md

 mininet>
 ```

-Use `-h` to see all the command line parammeters.
+Use `-h` to see all the command line parameters.

 ```bash
 usage: run.py [-h] [--inputdir INPUTDIR] [--scenario SCENARIO]